electron/electron/docs/api/auto-updater.md

 Under the hood calling `autoUpdater.quitAndInstall()` will close all application windows first, and automatically call `app.quit()` after all windows have been closed.

+**Note:** It is not strictly necessary to call this function to apply an update, as a successfully downloaded update will always be applied the next time the application starts.

 **Note:** If the application is quit without calling this API after the `update-downloaded` event has been emitted, the application will still be